 Since $H_{0,i}$ is quadratic in the worldline fluctuations $\{\hat z_i^\mu,\hat p_i^{\prime\mu}\}$ and contains no background-dependent forces, the free equations of motion~\eqref{freeEvolution} are universal:

 By formulating these equations in terms of $\tau_i$, rather than the global time coordinate $t$, we eliminate all dependence on the background solutions $\bar{x}_i^\mu$ --- in essence, constructing inertial frames around our particles.
-So these equations have simple solutions:
+These equations are solved by